wp-plugins/key4ce-osticket-bridge/readme.txt

 == Frequently Asked Questions ==
 = Where does the osTicket need to be Installed? =
-Can be anywhere, just make sure you know it\'s Database settings and fill them in accodringly in osT-Config page.
+Can be anywhere, just make sure you know it's Database settings and fill them in accodringly in osT-Config page.

 = What version of osTicket can i use? = osTicket v1.8 and v1.9